Harry-Linner/2025ADS/project8/MapReduce_Experiment_Report.md

 ### 4.3 Scalability Analysis

-The parallel MapReduce implementation shows better scalability characteristics than the serial algorithm, particularly for large datasets.
+&nbsp;&nbsp;&nbsp;&nbsp;The parallel MapReduce implementation shows better scalability characteristics than the serial algorithm, particularly for large datasets.
 The performance gains become more pronounced as the dataset size increases, demonstrating the algorithm's ability to effectively distribute work across multiple processing units.

 ## 5. Conclusion